Are grading standards in art and design clear and consistent?

 How Student Voice Analytics helps you

 Student Voice Analytics shows how sentiment about marking criteria moves over time by cohort, site and mode, with like-for-like comparisons for History of Art Architecture and Design.
-You can target the cohorts where tone is most negative, export concise anonymised summaries for programme teams and boards, and share progress with ready-to-use outputs for web, decks and dashboards.
+You can pinpoint the cohorts where criteria feel vague, inconsistent or subjective, export concise anonymised summaries for programme teams and boards, and track whether changes to rubrics, calibration and feedback are improving confidence.
+That turns student comments into a practical early-warning system for assessment quality.

 Request a walkthrough